Correlation Between Applications in Citrix Hpervisor Environments

 - For AutoVirtualMapping to work, the detailed diagnosis frequencies set globally (i.e., using the Configure -> Diagnosis menu sequence) should not be set to 0:0.

-- As long as the Identify agents only using nick names flag in the manager settings page of the eG administrative interface (Configure -> Manager Settings menu sequence) is Yes (which is the default), eG Enterprise can automatically identify the server applications executing on an XenServer host, using the host/nick names that are mapped to the IP addresses discovered on the host.
+- As long as the Identify agents only using nick names flag in the manager settings page of the eG administrative interface (Configure -> Manager Settings menu sequence) is Yes (which is the default), eG Enterprise can automatically identify the server applications executing on the hypervisor host, using the host/nick names that are mapped to the IP addresses discovered on the host.
 If the Identify agents only using nick names flag is set to No instead, then make sure that, while managing a server application executing in a virtualized environment, the hostname of the virtual machine is specified as the nick name of the corresponding server application.
 If more than one server application is executing on the same virtual machine, then any one of those server applications should have the virtual machine name as its nick name.

 To disable auto-discovery, set this value to false.
-In such a case, once a Citrix XenServer is added, then, when adding any new server application using the eG administrative interface, you will be prompted to manually set an association between the server application being added and the Virtual Server.
+In such a case, once a Citrix Hypervisor is added, then, when adding any new server application using the eG administrative interface, you will be prompted to manually set an association between the server application being added and the Virtual Server.